 Based on her book Growing Kids With Character, Hettie Brittz outlines the four main personality types of children and how parents can better nurture, communicate with, and discipline them.
 She explains what to do when your child is a hybrid of the types, when your personality clashes with your child's, and more.
 (Part 2 of 2)

-John Fuller: That's Hettie Brittz reflecting about the challenges and opportunities that can come your way when you and your child have different personality types.
-And she joins us again today on Focus on the Family with your host, Focus president and author, Jim Daly.
-And I'm John Fuller.
+John Fuller: That’s Hettie Brittz reflecting on some of the challenges and opportunities that you’re likely to face with different personalities in your home.
+And you’ll hear more from her on today’s Focus on the Family with Jim Daly.
+Thanks for joining us, I’m John Fuller.

-Jim: Fried everything.
-I like that.
-Hettie, we do welcome you back.
-Uh, last time, we talked about these characteristics, and it's brilliant what you've done, I mean, to put these...
+Jim: Hettie, we do welcome you back.
+Uh, last time, we talked about these characteristics, and it’s brilliant what you’ve done, I mean, to put these...

 Hettie: Thank you.